chiraggude/larabase/README.md

     * Users can delete their account and Admins can restore them
 * Admin section: Users, Posts, Tags, Categories
 * Contact/Feedback form submissions are saved in DB and emailed to the Admin
-* Throttle: User activity (last login, ip address etc.) is logged to a separate DB table
+* Throttle: User activity is logged to a separate DB table
+    * Track last login time, ip address, failed login attempts etc.
+    * Suspend an account after a specified number of failed login attempts.
+Suspended accounts are unlocked after a specified time period.
+    * Ban the user for an indefinite amount of time
 * User Directory: List of all users with links to their public profiles
 * Responsive HTML email templates
 * Simple activity based access control (ABAC) with the Owner filter